Skip to main content

 USER node

 After committing the config and Dockerfile, go to Settings > Images and track the branch.
-The default branch is added automatically.
-Non-default branches only get matching-config images after you explicitly track them.
+The default branch is tracked automatically; non-default branches must be explicitly tracked.

-These rules apply to both manual and repo-managed Dockerfiles:
+These apply to both manual and repo-managed Dockerfiles:

-• Must start with ARG RUNNER_COMPAT_REF and the final stage must use FROM ${RUNNER_COMPAT_REF} (or $RUNNER_COMPAT_REF).
-Whim resolves this variable to the workspace-compatible runner image at build time.
+• Must start with ARG RUNNER_COMPAT_REF and the final stage must use FROM ${RUNNER_COMPAT_REF}.
+Whim resolves this to the workspace-compatible runner image at build time.

-• Repo-managed builds can only COPY/ADD files explicitly listed in stagedFiles.
-Other repo files are not available in the build context.
+• Repo-managed builds can only COPY/ADD files listed in stagedFiles.

-• Image freshness is determined by hashing the normalized image config, Dockerfile content, and the contents of declared stagedFiles.
-The entire repository is not hashed.
+• Image freshness is determined by hashing the normalized config, Dockerfile content, and stagedFiles contents — not the entire repo.

-• Multi-stage builds work fine as long as you only use COPY --from=... to copy between stages.
+• Multi-stage builds work as long as you use COPY --from=... between stages.

 StatusDescription

-After a successful build, Whim also validates runtime compatibility to ensure the image works correctly with the task runtime.
-An image must be both Ready and Compatible before it can be activated.
-Each image displays:
+After a successful build, Whim validates runtime compatibility.
+An image must be both Ready and Compatible before activation.

-A built image does nothing until you activate it.
-Only one image can be active per workspace at a time (or per tracked branch for repo-managed workflows).
+Only one image can be active per workspace (or per tracked branch for repo-managed workflows).

-• Activate — Sets the image as active and triggers the warm reserve pool to rebuild with the new image.
-Only images with Ready status and Compatible runtime can be activated.
+• Activate — sets the image as active and triggers warm reserve pool rebuild.
+Only Ready + Compatible images can be activated.

-• Deactivate — Removes the active image.
-Tasks will fall back to the default Whim runtime.
-You can deactivate by workflow type (manual or repo-managed).
+• Deactivate — removes the active image.
+Tasks fall back to the default Whim runtime.

 Only team admins can build, activate, delete, or track workspace images.

 Warm reserves are pre-created, suspended machines running your custom image.
-When a task starts, Whim claims a reserve machine and resumes it instantly instead of building a new container from scratch.
-This dramatically reduces task startup time.
+When a task starts, Whim claims a reserve and resumes it instantly instead of building a new container.

 How it works

-1. Whim creates machines with your custom image and starts them to initialize
+1. Whim creates machines with your image and initializes them

-2. Once initialized, the machines are suspended — they consume no compute but stay ready
+2. Machines are suspended — no compute cost, but ready to go

-3. When a task starts, Whim claims an available machine, resumes it, and injects the task’s configuration
+3. When a task starts, Whim claims an available machine, resumes it, and injects the task config

-4. If no reserve machine is available, Whim falls back to creating a new container (slower startup)
+4. If no reserve is available, Whim falls back to creating a new container (slower startup)

 Reserve targets

-Each tracked branch has a reserve target — the number of warm machines to maintain.
-You can adjust this from 0 to 20 per branch.
-Default branch reserves are included in your plan at no extra cost:
+Each tracked branch has a reserve target (0–20 machines).
+Default branch reserves are included in your plan:

 PlanIncluded reserves